rhinocratic/sorrow/README.md

 (def cor (corrector alphanumeric-upper-case 8))
 ```

-The returned function will return a map containing the following:
+For an encoded string of length n, the corrector function will return a map containing the following:

 - ```:status```      - ```:correct```, ```:corrected``` or ```:uncorrectable```
 - ```:original```    - the uncorrected word, as supplied to the corrector